-Many younger voters and millennials are frustrated and disappointed by the changes to the makeup of the EU as instigated by the Brexit decision, seeing it as a break in what they had understood to be perpetually seamless relationships across the European area.
-It's evident that many in the younger age groups voting in the UK’s Brexit referendum who had never seen life outside a free movement EU are sorely disappointed by the exit decision.
-Many of their counterparts in other countries feel the same way.
+Many younger people and millennials are frustrated by the changes to the makeup of the EU instigated by the Brexit decision.
+They perceive that it breaks up what they had understood to be perpetually seamless relationships across the European area.
+Naturally many of their counterparts in other European countries feel the same way about it.
+Those who had never seen life outside a free movement EU remain sorely disappointed by the exit decision.
+So now, rather than being passive and frustrated, khordiafy presents a visionary practical opportunity for some invigorating active befriending.

 It is not by chance that this new project 'khordiafy' launches on 8th May 2020 marking the 75th year since the end of WW2 hostilities in Europe.

-Let's remind ourselves that the original European project was instigated in response to the war and under the aspiration that if we organise and connect the countries of Europe via a formal political project then we need never repeat the warring mistakes of the past.
-The well-intentioned project for Europe after WW2 was a political and formal, official, organisational structured system which over the decades, many agree it has still not yet evidently produced the intended naturally unified society nor has it yet harmonised relationships between everyone, so that is normal for ordinary people naturally like each and habitually hold positive perspectives of one another across the entire continent.
+Let's remind ourselves about the origins of the EU project It was instigated in response to the world wars and with the aspiration that if we organise and connect the countries of Europe via a formal political project then we need no longer repeat the warring mistakes of the past.
+The well-intentioned project for Europe after WW2 was a political and formal, official, organisational structured system which has achieved much over the decades, many agree it has still not yet evidently produced the intended naturally unified society it intended, with evidently harmonised relationships between everyone, so that is normal for ordinary people naturally like each and habitually hold positive perspectives of one another across the entire continent.